united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/normalize-kafka-topics.md

 [event key](https://kafka.apache.org/intro#intro_concepts_and_terms) for logical data segregation.

+On the contrary, MQTT shines when handling a large number of topics with a small number of messages.
+But when bridging MQTT to Kafka, the number of topics can become overwhelming.
+Specifically, with the default configuration, Kafka is able to handle around 100-150 topics.
+This is because there is a limit of 1000 partitions per broker, and each topic requires has 6 partitions by default.

-The diagram below illustrates the principle of combining multiple topics into a single topic with different keys, simplifying topic management.
+So, if you are experiencing memory issues with Kafka, you may want to consider combining multiple topics into a single topic with different keys.
+The diagram below illustrates how this principle simplifies topic management.

 {{< mermaid >}}
 graph LR